 Riding a school bus is a privilege.
 All school bus passengers are required to abide by transportation laws, rules, and regulations at all times.
 Failure to do so will result in suspension from the school bus.
 Students will not be permitted to ride another bus unless special arrangements are made with the school office.
-For questions concerning buses, contact Glenda Gibson or Leslie Faulk at 654-4250.
+For questions concerning buses, contact school office at 654-4250.
 Buses will arrive at school by 7:40 a.m.

-CGES MEDIA CENTER
+WCS MEDIA CENTER

-The Media Center offers more than 9,000 books, plus reference books and magazines, to meet the needs of CGES Students and teachers.
+The Media Center offers more than 9,000 books, plus reference books and magazines, to meet the needs of WCS Students and teachers.
 Students check out two books at a time, choosing from picture books, chapter books, notification, biographies, graphic novels, and award winners.
-(Kindergarten students check out one book weekly.)
-The collection will continue to grow as we add books to meet the student interest and faculty needs.

-Kindergarten through fifth grade has scheduled media center classes each week.
+The collection will continue to grow as we add books to meet the student's interest and faculty needs.
+Kindergarten through fifth grade have scheduled media center classes each week.
 Teachers in grades 6-8 schedule weekly visits for their classes as deemed necessary and individual students may come to the media center throughout the school day with a pass from the teacher.
 During class visits, students listen to a story or receive instruction and practice using media center resources (reference books, online catalogs, computer databases, Internet, etc.).
 The media specialist works with the teachers to plan media center lessons that extend and reinforce the classroom experience.

-Books in the CGES Media Center are leveled by ZPD range.
-Students find out the ZPD level when they take the STAR Reading test and then choose books to match the ZPD range.
-Students reading within their range are challenged just enough to continually stretch and improve their reading skills.
-The media specialist and Language Arts faculty work hard to develop a school-wide reading program which provides incentives and recognition to students for their reading achievement.
+The media specialist and Language Arts faculty work hard to develop a school-wide reading program that provides incentives and recognition to students for their reading achievement.
 There are computers in the Media Center for students.
-Students use these to conduct research, type papers, create multimedia presentations, and ac¬cess the Internet (with signed parent/guardian permission on file).
+Students use these to conduct research, type papers, create multimedia presentations, and access the Internet (with signed parent/guardian permission on file).
 Formal and informal instruction is provided to help students master technology skills.
-Listening centers are also set up for students wishing to use books on tape.